The name of this organization shall be the Chino Valley Democratic Club, which includes (Chino, Chino Hills, and South Ontario).

 6) Membership is effective at the next regular club meeting.

-B. Dues are due on April 1 and payable by April 30 of each calendar year.
+- Dues are due on January 1 and payable by January 31 of each calendar year.

 1) The Club shall hold regular monthly meetings.